JapaneseMayonnaise/shimbaofficial-gatsby/src/pages/growthLogResources/posts/what-i-learned-from-making-my-web-app-democratic-carpool-karaoke.md

 I am writing this as of March 2020 so it is "a wee bit" late, but it taught me so many lessons and I would like to log as much as I can remember.
 Here we go!

 ## (1) What exactly is HTTP and what is HTTP servers?
 Simply put, HTTP is one of the data tranfer methods among FTP, IMAP, MQTT, Gopher etc. HTTP stands for HyperText Transfer Protocol, so as its name says, it is tranfer protocol, and it's a protocol designed to deliver contents over the internet.
 HTTPS is HTTP but more secure.
 Hence, HTTP servers are servers that deal with http requests(GET, POST and such) and deliver contents in JSON form.
-I know that

-> It runs on top of TCP/IP suite of the protocol

-and I did have an intense urge to dive into another layer of the internet but I decided to postpone digging into TCP/IP as I wanted to move onto actual coding.
-(That'll be whole another post)

 ## (2) How to write and work with servers
 Making this application gave me the much clearer idea of what servers do and how they work.
 Previously I only briefly knew what they did  - they serve contents upon user's request - but actually writing a server, even simple one such as